Jon8897/intune-scripts/Windows-update-checker/README.md

 This script can be used in an Intune environment without the need to install additional modules.
 To use it in Intune, upload the script to Intune and create a PowerShell script deployment policy.
 When the policy is applied to a device, the script will run, and the log file will be uploaded to Intune for review.

+## Issues

+#### 05/05/2023 ####
+Firstly, the parameter MaxUpdatesPerDownload is not supported by the Get-WindowsUpdate cmdlet.
+This is causing the error message: "A parameter cannot be found that matches parameter name 'MaxUpdatesPerDownload'."

+Secondly, there is an access denied error when attempting to write to the log file.
+This suggests that the user running the script does not have permission to write to that location.

+To fix these issues, you could remove the MaxUpdatesPerDownload parameter and modify the code to write to a location that the user running the script has permission to access.

 ## Usage
 To use this script, follow these steps: